Why Your Corporate Budget Should Include Solar

 Let us look at exactly how including solar in corporate budgets can benefit self storage businesses:

 Reduce Operational Costs

-Installing on-site solar can reduce the utility bill for commercial property by capitalizing on a policy framework known as “net metering.”
+Installing on-site solar can reduce the utility bill for a self storage property by capitalizing on a policy framework known as “net metering.”
 Net metering allows solar customers to give the excess energy they produce back to the electric grid in exchange for credits that lower their electricity bill.
 With the right solar energy system design, property owners and businesses can use the credit they have accumulated during the summer, when there is typically more sunlight, to use for the winter.
 This way, businesses can reduce their utility costs significantly during a 12-month period.

 Increase Market Value and Revenue